The June 2020 House of Delegates meeting has been suspended due to the COVID—19 pandemic. Read full details.

-One of the unique benefits of membership in the AMA Resident and Fellow Section (RFS) is the chance to participate in the policymaking process.
-Any RFS member can submit a resolution to be considered at the RFS semiannual meetings.
-The RFS reference committee is charged with studying these submissions in preparation for the meetings.
+One of the unique benefits of membership in the RFS is the chance to participate in the policymaking process.
+Any RFS member can submit a resolution to be considered at its semiannual meetings.

-A resolution is a proposal that asks the RFS to take a position and/or an action.
-A resolution consists of at least 1 directive ("resolved clause") accompanied by supporting statements or facts ("whereas clauses").
-Once a resolution is submitted, it is debated at the RFS meeting.
-If adopted at the meeting, the resolution becomes RFS policy.
+A resolution is a proposal that asks the RFS or AMA to take a position and/or an action.
+A resolution consists of at least one directive to take action or a new/amended position statement accompanied by supporting statements or facts.
+Once a resolution is submitted, it is debated at the RFS meeting and considered by the reference committee.

-Before submitting a proposal, members should ask themselves:
+Before submitting a resolution, members should ask themselves:

 - Does the proposal deal with resident or fellow issues?

 - Is the proposed matter feasible?
 (Can it be done?)

 - Is it advisable?
 (Should it be done?)

 - Is it efficient?
 (What is the cost-benefit ratio?)